Molly Barker: Personal life and education

 Barker was born in 1960 as Mary Wilmer in Charlotte, North Carolina to Mary van der Voort Wilmer and Henry "Hank" Bond Wilmer.
 Barker has one brother and three sisters.
 Her sister, Helen Nance is the founder of Gray Stone Day School in Misenheimer, NC.
 Her mother, Mary van der Voort Wilmer (1923-2002) was well regarded in the area of addiction recovery and treatment, and is one of the women profiled in "Women Coming out of the Shadows", sharing her story of addiction and recovery.
 Her father, Hank Wilmer was active in Charlotte, NC, serving as Chairman of the Mecklenburg County Republican party.
 Barker credits her mother for inviting her along on a run as the inspiration for taking up running.
 She began running competitively when she was 15 years old.

 Barker has 2 children, James and Helen.

-Barker attended the University of North Carolina in Chapel Hill, receiving a Bachelor of Science in chemistry in 1982.
+Barker attended the University of North Carolina at Chapel Hill, receiving a Bachelor of Science in chemistry in 1982.
 She went on to receive her master's degree in Social Work in 1989.